 The cost of building a new home differs from one region to another.
-Bear in mind that the estimates are often based on averages and can differ based on various factors like:
+Bear in mind that the estimates are often based on averages and can vary based on various factors like:

 - Availability and sourcing of the building materials – The home builder you work with often have access to a network of reasonable suppliers.
-Purchasing raw materials directly off the market or importing them from other nations on your own will surely cost you more.
+However, purchasing raw materials directly off the market or importing them from other nations on your own will surely cost you more.

-- Building code, compliance, and tax requirements – Council regulations can’t be prevented, even though they can be mitigated if you’re seeking a 30 square meter of smaller homes.
+- Building code, compliance, and tax requirements – Council regulations can’t be prevented, even though they can mitigate them if you’re seeking a 30 square meter of smaller homes.

-- The scale of the build – How large do you like your home to be?
+- The scale of the build – How large do you like your home?
 How many rooms do you require?
-Are there unique features in the layout that would need craftsmen for the construction?
+Are there unique features in the layout that would need artisans for the construction?

 - Geography – Home construction in New Zealand has requirements.
 For instance, a more reinforced steel framework is utilized for concrete labs, and that’s because of seismic activity in the terrain.

-Prime costs items are features like doorknobs, tapware, and tiles that you haven’t picked yet.
+Prime costs items include doorknobs, tapware, and tiles that you haven’t picked yet.
 A sum is allocated for those.
 Meanwhile, provisional cost (PC) items are materials or features with unknown costs.
 That might be because the builder has not noticed the site you plan to build on, or they require your input to fix the price better.

 You will often notice PC items in the price of the following: